miquelsoler/ofxSvg-PM/README.md

-# Official ofxSvg with the possibility to read path Ids
+# Official ofxSvg version that allows to read (pure) path Ids.